corymickelson/NoPoDoFo/guides/getting_started.md

 Now build podofo in visual studio, make sure you select a Release x86 build.
 The build output is defined in the CMakeSettings.json configuration.

-See Building NoPoDoFo for linking podofo.

 ## Linux

 There are many linux distro's, but for this guide I will only be covering arch linux.
 Other distro's will have similar installation instruction, if you are truely blocked on the installation of PoDoFo please create an issue.
 NoPoDoFo provides bindings for PoDoFo compiled with all optional dependencies.
-We will need the dev dependencies of the following:
+Please install the following:

  - openssl-dev
  - fontconfig-dev